 The Chief Planning Officer’s letter sets out the need to ‘exercise particular care’ when considering applications close to sensitive environmental areas or to homes and schools, and also the need to consider cumulative impacts.
 While this is most welcome, the letter addresses the range of problems associated with these applications only in very general terms.
-It remains to be seen whether it has an impact on planning decisions.
+We have not yet seen any clear impact on the quality of planning decisions in Powys.